Siege of Fort Pulaski: Defense in depth

-When Federal forces first made a lodgment on Tybee Island, the work on Fort Pulaski was progressing slowly, but Robert E. Lee's judgment as the District's commanding general was that "the river cannot be forced".
+When Federal forces first made a lodgment on Tybee Island, the work on Fort Pulaski was progressing slowly, but Lee's judgment as the district's commanding general was that "the river cannot be forced".
 Old Fort Jackson had been armed, strengthened and "forms an interior barrier".
 Savannah's channel had been blocked.
-In December, Lee reasoned since the Federals had sunk a Stone Fleet in the Charleston Harbor, they did not intend to use it.
+In December, Lee reasoned that, since the Federals had sunk a stone fleet in the Charleston Harbor, they did not intend to use it.
 "We must endeavor to be prepared against assaults elsewhere on the Southern coast."
-To that end, additional ships were sunk by Confederates in water approaches that led behind Fort Pulaski.
+To that end, ships were sunk by the Confederates in the water approaches that led behind Fort Pulaski.

-Lee brought Commodore Tattnall from a James River command, where under imminent attack from Union monitors he had landed sailors to expand Richmond fortifications immediately after the Battle of Hampton Roads.
-Tattnall then manned batteries with his gunners to repel monitor attacks threatening to bombard Richmond's Tredegar Iron Works.
-Tattnall's sailors would perform similar service at a battery across from Savannah's Fort Jackson.
-Turning his attention to Fort Pulaski's defenses, Lee anticipated Union moves to establish batteries above the Fort.
+Lee brought Commodore Josiah Tattnall from a James River command and would employ sailors to service at a battery across from Savannah's Fort Jackson.
+Turning his attention to Fort Pulaski's defenses, Lee anticipated Union moves to establish batteries above the fort.
 He ordered guns positioned to cover their likely positions were the Federals to get behind Pulaski in a siege attempt.

 In January, following Tattnall's three-gunboat attack on seven Federal gunboats on the river, Lee's assessment was that "there is nothing to prevent their reaching the Savannah River, and we have nothing afloat that can contend against them."

 Fort Pulaski, a "Third System", scientifically engineered coastal defense fort, still had at least four months' provisions.
 Now, the primary objective became, "we must endeavor to defend the city."
 The city's floating dock was sunk as another river obstruction.

 In March, Lee passed along War Department orders to begin transferring regiments from Florida to Tennessee to reinstate operations following the "disasters to our arms" there.
 Georgian troops had been sent to Virginia in July, additional Georgians would be moved to Tennessee also.
 The Confederate government required a withdrawal from seaboard forces into the interior of South Carolina and Georgia to better secure the breadbasket plantations feeding the armies.
 In Florida, only the Apalachicola River had to be defended at all costs because Federal gunboats could penetrate so deeply into the Georgia interior.